 Rehana was a top actress of Hindi cinema in the late 1940s and early 1950s.
 She is regarded as Hindi cinema’s first ‘jhatka queen’, her dances catering to the frontbenchers or the ‘chavani class’ as they was called then, while being labelled vulgar by the educated gentry!
-Today when one looks back, one finds her dances and stagey eye-popping acting pretty harmless wondering what the furor was all about.
-Rehana, however, loved her sex-pot image and was known to have quipped, “Am I Sexy?
+Today when one looks back, however, one finds her dances and stagey eye-popping acting pretty harmless wondering what the furor was all about.
+Rehana, however, loved her sex-pot image and is known to have quipped, “Am I Sexy?
 Good, I like that!”

 Rehana was born Mushtar Jehan in Bombay, now Mumbai.
 After beginning with dancing roles and small supporting roles in films like the KL Saigal – Suraiya starrer Tadbir (1945), Rehana was cast as one of the leading ladies in the Prabhat drama, Hum Ek Hai (1946) co-starring Dev Anand, Kamala Kotnis and Rehman.
 The film was the beginning of a fruitful partnership – in more ways than one, it is said – with the debutant director of the film, PL Santoshi, a partnership that would go on till 1952 through films like Shehnai (1947), Khidki (1948), Sargam (1950), Chham Chhama Chham (1952) and Shin Shinaki Boobla Boo (1952).

 Shehnai and Sajan (1947), both made for Filmistan, were Rehana’s breakthrough films that made her a star.
 The former, pairing her with Nasir Khan, also established director PL Santoshi and music director C Ramchandra, whose super-hit song for the film Aana Meri Jaan Meri Jaan Sunday Ke Sunday was hummed though out the country.
 Sajan saw her paired with Ashok Kumar and remains one of her most well-known films.